warnyul/docker-redex/README.md

 ```
 git clone https://github.com/warnyul/docker-redex.git
 cd docker-redex
-# Use -u to update redex to the latest commit before build
+# Use -u to update redex to the latest commit before build it.
 ./build.sh -u
 ```